Densitometer: Types

-Photography applications
+Applications

 Some are capable of both types of measurements selectable by a switch.
 They are used in film photography to measure densities of negatives with the switch in the "T" (Transmission) position and the saturation of a resulting print in the "R" position.
 Such measurements enable the photographer to choose the right photo paper and the correct exposure, obviating experiments with test strips.
 Once the papers and darkroom have been calibrated, the first print from a previously measured negative is a success at once.